This page covers mail options for online services such as AOL, Outlook.com (including MSN and Hotmail), GoDaddy, iCloud, and Yahoo.

 Hotmail, MSN, Outlook.com

-POP3/SMTP works with all versions of Outlook and with all POP3 mail clients.
+POP3 and IMAP work with all versions of Outlook and with all POP3 and IMAP mail clients.

 Outlook.com IMAP Configuration